-A staff that follows a laser focus—“no jerks, no egos, no bureaucracy” is one of Ehrlichman’s battle cries—and clear communication is crucial, he says, especially as a young enterprise encounters growing pains.
-The company’s principles are painted on the office walls and iterated in all-hands weekly Porch meetings.
+A staff that follows a laser focus—“no jerks, no egos, no bureaucracy” is one of Ehrlichman’s battle cries.
+And clear communication is crucial, he says, especially as a young enterprise encounters growing pains.
+The company’s principles are painted on the office walls and iterated in weekly all-hands Porch meetings.
 Ehrlichman has no five-year plan because Porch’s rapid year-to-year growth would render one useless, he says.

 While she was in medical school, Peña-Robichaux—who had grown up with limited health care access in South Texas—became interested in dermatology and technological solutions for providing better care.
 (The subject also fascinated her husband, who was doing IT consulting at the time.)
 During her residency, she pursued research in telemedicine and started a teledermatology pilot and report health system.

 MyDerm Portal’s development process, bankrolled by the couple’s savings and money from their partners, took about 18 months.
-“It always takes longer than you think,” Robichaux said just before the March launch.
+“It always takes longer than you think,” Robichaux said just before the launch.
 “You plan to the best of your ability, but you’ve got to be prepared to change your plan and be flexible.
 All of us see eye-to-eye on the sort of values that we have, and that’s been incredibly important.